viamrobotics/docs/content/en/docs/appendix/glossary.md

 ## Other important non-Viam terminology

-**Gantry:** A robot that only uses linear motion to carry out a task; for example, the scaffolding of a 3D printer, which moves the print head around on motorized linear rails.
+**Gantry**: A robot that only uses linear motion to carry out a task; for example, the scaffolding of a 3D printer, which moves the print head around on motorized linear rails.

-**gRPC:** Google Remote Procedure Call.
+**gRPC**: Google Remote Procedure Call.
 An open source universal RPC system initially developed at Google in 2015.
 This framework can run in any environment and efficiently connect services across data centers.

-**Protocol Buffers (Protobuf):** A free and open-source, language-neutral, cross-platform data format for serializing structured data.
+**Protocol Buffers (Protobuf)**: A free and open-source, language-neutral, cross-platform data format for serializing structured data.
 It is useful in developing programs to communicate with each other over a network or for storing data.

-**SLAM:** Simultaneous localization and mapping.
+**SLAM**: Simultaneous localization and mapping.
 An algorithm that allows a robot to navigate around a space creating or updating a map of the layout as it goes.

-**Web Sockets:** A computer communications protocol that provides full-duplex communication channels over a single Transmission Control Protocol (TCP) connection.
+**Web Sockets**: A computer communications protocol that provides full-duplex communication channels over a single Transmission Control Protocol (TCP) connection.

-**WebRTC:** An open source project which provides applications with real-time communication (RTC) via application programming interfaces (API) allowing powerful voice and video integration.
+**WebRTC**: An open source project which provides applications with real-time communication (RTC) via application programming interfaces (API) allowing powerful voice and video integration.